locize/blog/source/_posts/next-13-app-dir-i18n.md

 }
 ```

-A clientside page could look like this - `app/[lng]/client-page/page.js`:
+A client side page could look like this - `app/[lng]/client-page/page.js`:

 ```js
 'use client'